SunnyWolf/goldenmotor_protocol/commands.md

 ### 0x10 - Read parameter <a name="cmd_read"></a>
 This command tells controller send selected parameter values to user.
-CMD filed is a sum of READ value and PARAMETER value.
+CMD field is a sum of READ value and PARAMETER value.

 **Example (reading protection settings)**